samwilson/website/content/2014/0524_off-the-map.md

 https://www.flickr.com/photos/freosam/36370850750/

 > The danger is that we are becoming ever more disconnected from place:
-> "Most modern intellectuals and scientists," he tells us, &#8220;have hardly any interest in place,
+> "Most modern intellectuals and scientists," he tells us, “have hardly any interest in place,
-> for they consider their theories to be applicable everywhere.&#8221;
+> for they consider their theories to be applicable everywhere.”
 > This, of course, isn’t true…

 —From a [review](http://www.theguardian.com/books/2014/apr/17/off-the-map-alastair-bonnett-review)